terminusdb-labs/lexdata/README.md

   ||   /|\  /                                         \
  |10000101|10001100|11000001|00001100|10000101|00101100|
 ```

-## Large Decimals
+## Large Floats (Decimals)

-Large decimals are a composite of two representations.
+Large floats are a composite of two representations.
 The first is
 Large Integer representation as above, and the second is a lexically
 sortable fractional part.